kiron0/usekit/README.md

 - Follow the existing code style.
 Use Prettier and ESLint for formatting and linting.
 - TypeScript is required for all hooks.

-We welcome your ideas, feedback, and contributions!
-Star ⭐ the repo to support the project.
----

 ## 👤 Author & Credits

 - **Author:** [Toufiq Hasan Kiron](https://kiron.dev) ([Twitter](https://twitter.com/hashtagkiron), [GitHub](https://github.com/kiron0))